How to buy the best car

 Buying a used car can put your dream car within reach, and save you a fortune in depreciation.
 We'll help you buy the best used car at the right price.

-Buying a nearly new or used car can result in huge savings compared to buying brand new.
+Buying a used car, or a nearly new car, can result in huge savings compared to buying brand new.
 Unless you’ve got very specific needs, there’s usually a ready supply of suitable, good quality cars.
 And you can drive away as soon as the deal is done.

 Keep reading for our top 11 used car buying tips and test drive advice.

 We've rounded up the best new and used cars by class, to help you quickly find your ideal car.
-Take a look at all our top cars for 2017.
+We also highlight the worst cars to avoid.
+Take a look at all of our top cars for 2018.

 What is a used car?

-However, it can also be the riskiest way to buy a car, as it can sometimes be tricky to know how well it’s been looked after, and if it has a hidden history – more on both below.
+Buying a used car can be the riskiest way to buy a car, as it can sometimes be tricky to know how well it’s been looked after, and if it has a hidden history – more on both below.

 What is a nearly new car?